Shreya-196/FemFlare_PCOS_Detection/README.md

 🚀 Deployment

-The project is deployed using Vercel/Heroku.
+The project is deployed using Vercel

 GUI: